ajlukasiewicz/CBRS_R_Intro_2024/README.md

 ## Welcome to Intro to R for Biologists

-Here, you will find all the scripts, datasets, and presentation slides for the 2024 CBRS Summer Course: "Intro to R for Biologists"
+In this repository you will find all the scripts, datasets, and presentation slides for the 2024 CBRS Summer Course: "Intro to R for Biologists"

 ## Important Course Information